rust-embedded/discovery/src/appendix/1-general-troubleshooting/README.md

 ## `cargo-embed` problems
-Most `cargo-embed` problems are either related to not having installed the `udev` rules properly or having selected the wrong chip configuration in `Embed.toml` so make sure you got both of those right.
+Most `cargo-embed` problems are either related to not having installed the `udev` rules properly (on Linux) or having selected the wrong chip configuration in `Embed.toml` so make sure you got both of those right.

 If the above does not work out for you, you can open an issue in the [`discovery` issue tracker].